 On eve of Trump–Putin Summit, Russians share hopes — and doubts — for Peace

-MOSCOW — The Kremlin says Presidents Vladimir Putin and Donald Trump will meet one-on-one in Alaska on Friday before expanding talks to their delegations.
-The summit starts at 11:30 a.m. local time, with a joint press conference to follow.
-Ukraine will top the agenda, alongside trade and U.S.–Russia cooperation.
+MOSCOW — The Kremlin and the White House have both confirmed that Presidents Vladimir Putin and Donald Trump will meet one-on-one in Alaska on Friday before expanding talks to their delegations.
+The summit starts at 11:30 a.m. local time according to the Kremlin, followed by a joint press conference.
+Ukraine will dominate the agenda, alongside trade and U.S.–Russia cooperation.

-Trump has warned of "very severe consequences" if Putin fails to make progress toward peace.
-On Thursday Putin gathered his top advisors and thanked the Trump administration for their "sincere efforts" to negotiate a lasting peace in Ukraine - even suggesting the two sides could reach a deal on arms control.
+Speaking on Fox News Radio Thursday, Trump called the talks "like a chess game," framing them as a setup for a possible follow-up meeting between Putin and Ukrainian President Volodymyr Zelenskyy to "make a deal."

+"There will be a give and take as to boundaries, lands, etc.," Trump said.
+"This meeting sets up the second meeting, but there is a 25% chance that this meeting will not be a successful meeting," he said.

 At a scenic river overlook just outside the Kremlin, Russians interviewed by NPR said they hoped for an end to the war — even if they disagree on how to get there.